wilvk/winvimbuild/README.md

 ## Overview:

-This is a Powershell script to download and install all the prerequisites for building Vim with YouCompleteMe AutoComplete for Node.js on Windows 7 or later.
+This is a Powershell script to download and install all the prerequisites for and then build Vim and YouCompleteMe on Windows 7 or later.

-It builds Vim and YouCompleteMe for 64 bit systems based on the master code branches for both.
+It builds Vim and YouCompleteMe for 64 bit Windows systems based on the master code branches for both.

-This is useful for when staging a new PC or a Virtual Machine when setting up a develoment environment in Windows.
+This is useful when staging a new PC or a Virtual Machine when setting up a development environment in Windows.

 ## Requirements: